xenit-eu/alfred-api-docs/user/user-guide.md

 `Optional`

-Options to change the target alfresco workspace.
+Options to change the target Alfresco workspace.
 This would allow searches on the archive or on custom workspaces.
 A workspace is in this context defined by the `workspace name` + the protocol delimiter `://` + `the target store name`.

-**Note**: if the target store is not indexed by solr, eventually consistent queries will result in errors.
+**Note**: if the target store is not indexed by Solr, eventually consistent queries will result in errors.
 ```json
 {
   "workspace": "archive://SpacesStore"